Why enroll in a BSN program in nursing?

 What is the time commitment to attend the accelerated BSN program?

 The accelerated undergraduate prelicensure program is a full time program that takes 5 continuous semesters to complete.
 Students attend classes and clinical each fall, spring and summer and can complete the program in as little as 18 months.
-Students can expect to be in class and clinical Tuesday through Saturday evenings.
+Students can expect to be in class on weekdays starting at 4pm.
+Labs and clinicals will be held on the weekend day and evening in 2,7, or 12 hour time blocks.

 What course work must be completed prior to starting the accelerated BSN program?